 And here’s the fun part: Since such insights are no longer difficult to get, but one only question away — people will start to ask more.
 What does that mean?
 People will gain more information and more insights.
 And subsequently, this will contribute to improved operations.

 HOW LONG DO AIRLINES HAVE TO WAIT TO SEE THIS INNOVATION REALIZED?

-Simple questions, as described in stage one, aren’t a big thing, and this will be available pretty soon — probably within 12 months.
+As described in stage one, simple questions aren’t a big thing, and this will be available pretty soon — probably within 12 months.
 And based on that, I’m convinced that stages two and three are realized within 3-5 years.

-With our products, we’ve already started to explore this field and we will definitely keep you posted on the progress.
+We’ve already started to explore this field with our products, and we will keep you posted on the progress.

 SUMMARIZED — NO WAY AROUND VOICE ASSISTANTS WHEN IT COMES TO AIRLINE KPIs

-With voice assistants, you will be able to explore not only your airline KPIs but your entire operational information.
+With voice assistants, you will be able to explore your airline KPIs and your entire operational information.
 Compared to today’s possibilities getting information, details, and analysis will be much more comfortable — driven by efficiency and convenience.